 Dutch law is rather strict in the definition of "ownership" and in acknowledging company structures.
 As a result, Dutch courts are not easily inclined to "pierce the corporate veil", i.e. treat companies as one in the sense that claims on the one can be recovered from the other company.
 Hence, courts do not quickly allow a ship arrest for a claim against a third party although having close links to the ship owner.
-However, this will be different if (foreign) law applicable to the question of law provides grounds for piercing the corporate veil or for "identifying" two or more companies as one and the same company.
+If the corporate structure is used to actively mislead creditors in order to avoid payment however, the courts could under exceptional circumstances be inclined to rule differently.
+The corporate veil may also be pierced if (foreign) law applicable to the question of law provides grounds for piercing the corporate veil or for "identifying" two or more companies as one and the same company.